lskatz/Kalamari/paper/paper.md

 Most hosts are very large in size and so only the mitochondrial genomes are included as markers.
 Also due to the magnitude of possible hosts for foodborne infections, only a relative select few are included to represent many other possibilities.
-For example, fava bean was chosen to represent the family of legumes;
+For example, tomato chosen to represent the family of tomatoes, potatoes, eggplant, and tobacco;
 tuna was selected to represent a variety of fish species.

 ### taxonomy